 Evidence Optimization can be used to intelligently search possible sets of evidence, with constraints set, in order to minimize/maximize/goal-seek any of the following:

 - A function variable (based on an arbitrary expression)

 - A continuous variable

-truethe optimizer will consider missing values in the sets of possible solutions.
-Can be configured per variable.
+true on a design variable, the optimizer will consider missing values in the sets of possible solutions.
+This can be configured per variable.

-Soft/Virtualevidence set during optimization.
-Can be configured per variable.
+Soft/Virtual evidence set during optimization.
+This can be configured per variable.

-Intervention Type - A variable can be configured so that an Intervention is perform instead of standard evidence.
+A design variable can be configured so that an Intervention (Do evidence) is perform instead of standard evidence.

 For an introduction to to causal optimization please see Introduction to causality | the science of measuring and optimizing cause & effect